 If it’s marked on the package as prewashed or triple-washed, there’s simply no need to wash it over again.
 Save your water and your time!
 Additionally, more time spent being prepared next to other foods or on surfaces where other foods have been increases the risk of cross-contamination, so bypass the sink and throw them right in your salad or oven.
 These are the foods that food safety experts would never eat.

 Like meat, mushrooms can actually be changed in terms of taste and consistency if they are in contact with water for too long, according to Bon Appetit.
 It doesn’t make them dangerous, unless the surfaces they are being cleaned in or near are contaminated, but according to Sieden, “most chefs will tell you that you never soak or wash mushrooms to clean them but wipe them with a damp paper towel since they absorb water like a sponge.”
 Mushrooms are extremely absorbent, so keep them from becoming soggy and rubbery in your dish by using a light hand in washing them, as Sieden advises.
-Check out these storage tricks to make your food last longer.

 While it isn’t too common, some people might consider washing their eggs before using them.
 After all, they do come out of chickens, falling onto who knows what floor or surface.
 But you shouldn’t worry; in the United States, standards for cleaning eggs are very high.
 All commercially sold eggs are cleaned with soap and hot water, and so the shells are, for the most part, perfectly clean.
 The USDA says that the natural protective coating that is removed from the egg in this process is replaced with a light coating of mineral oil, which protects the egg.
 You should still always make sure to cook the eggs until the yolks are firm to prevent food poisoning from salmonella or other bacteria that could be inside the shell.
-New to the kitchen?
-These secret ingredients will level up your leftovers.

 Pasta will rarely ever make you sick, but there’s another reason it should never be rinsed.
 Many people rinse their pasta after cooking it, which is a big mistake if you want to have the best possible dish.
 Rinsing the pasta only serves to rinse the starches off of it, making it more difficult for sauces to stick to.
 Grains like rice or quinoa, however, should always be washed with water only before you start cooking them, to get the right taste and consistency.
 Make sure to avoid these cooking mistakes that can actually make your food toxic.